10 Best Books For Female Entrepreneurs

 In her book, Huffington shares her ideas about maintaining a balance between work demands and what you truly value in your life, including being happy.
 Mindfulness and meditation make a due appearance.

-A good read for aspiring female entrepreneurs as they start on an arduous trek that Huffington has already been on.
+A good read for aspiring Female Entrepreneur, as they start on an arduous trek that Huffington has already been on.

 “Lays out a path for each of us to look within and make our lives more authentic and fulfilling,” says Sheryl Sandberg about the book.
 Anne Marie-Slaughter says it’s a book of “wit, wisdom, and practical advice for changing our lives by changing our values.”